Before you begin

 What are online financial transactions?

-Online financial transactions see money transferred via the internet.
-Online financial transactions incorporate a range of security measures to protect sensitive financial and personal information.
+An online financial transaction occurs when money is transferred via the internet.
+These transactions incorporate a range of security measures to protect sensitive financial and personal information.

 Why do online financial transactions?

-Online financial transactions are essential to delivering government services.
-Citizens are increasingly managing their finances online, and government services must keep up with this shift.
+Online financial transactions are essential to delivering some government services.

 What does the Victorian Government recommend?

-All Victorian Government online services financial transactions should be consistent, accessible and trusted.
-They must meet your customers’ expectations for their preferred device and should adhere to our state government and policy guidelines for security, identity, e-payment and privacy.
+All Victorian Government online financial transactions should be consistent, accessible and trusted.
+They must meet your customers’ expectations for their preferred device.
+They should adhere to Victorian government guidelines for security, identity, financial management and privacy.

 What standards must be met?